CBriggeman/Java-Tuples/README.md

 so I would not recommend using this for commercial/performance critical projects.
 With that being said, here is how to use it.
 Package to import is com.Briggeman.Tuples.*
 One can email me at cbriggeman06@gmail.com with any questions or issues found.
 This repo is my netbeans project for the library.
-The binaries are in dist.
+If project is imported, its name will be just Tuple.

 To make a tuple: